oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_developer.md

 ## Task 1: Customize an Interactive Report as a Developer

-In this lab, you edit an interactive report in Page Designer and customize it as a Developer for end users.
+In this task, you will customize the Interactive Report within the Sample Reports application.
+You will modify the report’s link column, pagination, search bar, and download options to optimize the end-user experience.

-1. On the Workspace home page, click **App Builder**.
-Select **Sample Reporting** Application.
+1. On the Workspace home page, click App Builder.
+Select the Sample Reporting Application.

     ![Select Sample Reporting](images/sample-reporting.png " ")